 Creative sector omitted

 Amongst all these bailouts, handouts and legups the creative sector was omitted.
 The relief package does not cover most of those in it.
-Due to the Government restrictions to deal with the COVID-19 virus, within a short period 47% of the sector had closed down, far higher than any other.
+Due to the Government restrictions to deal with the COVID-19 virus, within a short period 47% of the Arts and Recreation Services sector had closed down, higher than any other except for Accommodation and Food Services.
 This is not surprising, given the fact that the restrictions immediately impacted on performances and events.
 So many in the creative sector have employment patterns that consist of a life-time of short-terms contracts across a number of employers or do not work as companies with ABNs, that most are not eligible for what’s on offer.

 Simple research and forecasting might have shown that, if anyone cared.
 Ironically during disasters like bushfires, this same sector has risen to the occasion on many occasions, playing an important role in helping community recovery.
 Even more ironic, while everyone is locked down at home watching television, reading books and listening to music, at the same time the people who produce all these are now out of work indefinitely.
 The creative sector is called upon whenever it’s needed but the response in turn when it is under threat is sorely lacking.

 ‘Ironically during disasters like bushfires, this same sector has risen to the occasion on many occasions, playing an important role in helping community recovery.
 Even more ironic, while everyone is locked down at home watching television, reading books and listening to music, at the same time the people who produce all these are now out of work indefinitely.
 The creative sector is called upon whenever it’s needed but the response in turn when it is under threat is sorely lacking.’